 You must prove that your injuries directly resulted from another party’s negligence.
 This is required for you to receive compensation.
 Negligence refers to the failure of the other party to act safely.
 There is a significant amount of documentation that must be collected as evidence.
 The amount of time this takes depends on the complexity of your case.

-In a truck accident, there may be multiple parties involved.
-These can include trucking companies, truck manufacturers, and mechanics who perform maintenance.
+There may be multiple parties involved in a truck accident.
+These can include trucking companies, truck manufacturers, and maintenance mechanics.
 It may take a while to establish what occurred during the accident.
-The potential settlement amount may be significant if the accident and your resulting injuries are severe.
+The potential settlement amount may be significant if the accident and your injuries are severe.
 This means that the stakes are high.
 In such situations, the other party may be uncooperative.
 This can drag out how long the investigation takes.

 Most truck accident claims are settled before they ever go to court.
-However, the process of negotiation can be a source of delay.
+However, the negotiation process can be a source of delay.
 Insurance companies may try to get you to accept a settlement offer quickly to avoid having to pay as much as your claim is truly worth.

 There may be multiple rounds of negotiation as your attorney examines the settlement offers received.
 An experienced Gibson Hill Personal Injury truck accident attorney will determine the full amount you may be entitled to.
 These may include medical bills, physical therapy, prescription medication, future medical care, future earnings, lost wages, emotional distress, and pain and suffering.
 Your attorney will evaluate each settlement offer and reject any lowball offers.